caiornpstrf/ProductsApp/README.md

 - `lodash` was added solely to handle strings.
 Didn't want to setup any localization library to save time.
 Instead I implemented my own solution, which is `useStringHandler`;

-- `styled-components` and `styled-system` were chosen due to familiarity, velocity and because I wanted to maintain a pattern of styles while developing.
+- `styled-components` and `styled-system` were chosen due to familiarity, velocity and because I wanted to maintain a pattern of styles while developing;

+- TurboModules was used to handle native communication.